pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 So now that we understand what is happening, let's modify the code so that our little modal box shows us the current word count instead of static text.

-We'll do this in a very simple way.
-When the dialog is toggled, we'll count the words right before displaying the modal.
-So let's do this in the `toggle` command.
-If we add some code to count the words and ask the view to update itself, we'll have something like this:
+We’ll do this in a very simple way.
+When the dialog is toggled, we’ll count the words right before displaying the modal.
+So let’s do this in the `toggle` command.
+If we add some code to count the words and ask the view to update itself, we’ll have something like this:

 ```js
 toggle() {